deevus/georgify-plus/README.md

 ## About

-Georgify Plus! is an updated version of the [Georgify](https://chrome.google.com/webstore/detail/georgify/ofjfdfaleomlfanfehgblppafkijjhmi) that aims to further improve the experience that the original Chrome Extension provided.
+Georgify Plus! is an updated version of [Georgify](https://chrome.google.com/webstore/detail/georgify/ofjfdfaleomlfanfehgblppafkijjhmi) that aims to further improve the experience that the original Chrome Extension provided.
 I have been personally using Georgify since 2013 and always wished it had a dark mode.
 [I reached out to the original developer on Twitter in 2022](https://twitter.com/deevus/status/1507628904512917504?s=20) but had no response.